fromkomi/ixfx-demos-npm-interactivity/remote-machine.md

 During startup, it will ask if you want to install recommended extensions.
 Say 'Install' for all of these.

 You'll also get a notification 'A service is available on port 5555', with 'Open Preview' and 'Open Browser' as options.
 Choose 'Open Browser' to view your web server in a new window (recommended).

+If the preview shows a listing of files, navigate to 'docs' and from there you should be set.

 If for some reason you lose the address to view your running sketches, click on 'Ports: 5555' which should appear in the status bar of Gitpod.
 This will open a panel, and it should list 'ixfx demos' with a green dot.
 Click on the globe icon to open it in a browser.